paleolimbot/wk/README.md

 coverage](https://codecov.io/gh/paleolimbot/wk/branch/master/graph/badge.svg)](https://codecov.io/gh/paleolimbot/wk?branch=master)
 <!-- badges: end -->

-The goal of wk is to provide lightweight R and C++ infrastructure for packages to use well-known formats (well-known binary and well-known text) as input and/or output without requiring external software.
+The goal of wk is to provide lightweight R, C, and C++ infrastructure for a distributed ecosystem of packages that operate on collections of coordinates.
+First, wk provides vector classes for points, segments, circles, rectangles, well-known text (WKT), and well-known binary (WKB).
-Well-known binary is very fast to read and write, whereas well-known text is human-readable and human-writable.
-Together, these formats allow for efficient interchange between software packages (WKB), and highly readable tests and examples (WKT).
+Second, wk provides a C API and set of S3 generics (`wk_handle()` and `wk_translate()`) for event-based iteration over vectors of geometries that allows clear separation code and distribution of responsibility among multiple packages.

 ## Installation